htsrjdrouse/daksh-toolchanger-v2/Klipper/raspberrypi_wifi.md

 9. On the klipperPi set up ssh keys (e.g., ssh-copy-id to clientPi)

-10. Create a ssh tunnel as a bash shell script that looks like this (I call the script camera_control.py &):
+10. Create a ssh tunnel as a bash shell script that looks like this (I call the script camera_control.sh &):
 ```
 #!/bin/bash